 We all want our kids to be safe and able to learn in good and safe schools.
 We know that guns don’t belong in our schools and will not make our kids safer.
-But some PA legislators have the misguided notion that arming our teachers is a good idea.
-Senate Bill 383 and House Bill 870 will make our schools and our kids less safe.
+But some PA school districts have the misguided notion that placing firearms in the hands of school personnel, including teachers, is a good idea.

 With good reason, teachers are against the idea of allowing teachers or school personnel to bring firearms into their schools.
-The Pennsylvania State Education Association (PSEA), and both the American Federation of Teachers (AFT) and the National Education Association (NEA) have issued strong statements opposing such laws.
+The Pennsylvania State Education Association (PSEA), and, on a national level, both the American Federation of Teachers (AFT) and the National Education Association (NEA) have issued strong statements opposing arming teachers.

 What Can You Do?

 Tell your school board members to keep guns out of our classrooms.
 If your school districting is raising the idea of armed school personnel in schools, we can help.
 Email our Guns in Schools Hotline and we will be in touch to help you organize and fight this dangerous proposal.